Lactuca serriola: Pathogen resistance

+Toxicity

 It can cause pulmonary emphysema in cattle feeding exclusively on the plant.

-Culinary and medicinal uses
+Uses

 Lactuca serriola can be eaten as a salad, although it has something of a bitter taste.
 Young leaves can be eaten raw or cooked.
 Older leaves can be steamed.
 While unsubstantial, its roots have been used as a coffee substitute.

 Its presence in some ancient deposits has been linked more to its soporific properties which might suggest ritual use.
 The Ancient Greeks also believed its pungent juice to be a remedy against eye ulcers and Pythagoreans called the lettuce eunuch because it caused urination and relaxed sexual desire.
 Following its accidental introduction to North America, the Navajo began to use the plant as a ceremonial emetic.
 In the island of Crete in Greece the leaves and the tender shoots of a variety called maroula (μαρούλα) or agriomaroulo (αγριομάρουλο) are eaten boiled.
-It is used by a growing number of Jews and Samaritans as the Maror (bitter herb) on Pesach.
+It is used by a growing number of Jews and Samaritans as the Maror (bitter herb) on Passover (or Pesach in Hebrew).

 Lactuca serriola contains lactucarium, which is the milky sap (white latex) that flows through the stem of the plant.
-It is used as a medicinal herb when dried after contact with air.
+It is used as a medicinal herb when air-dried.
 Although the standard definition of lactucarium requires its production from Lactuca virosa, it was recognized that smaller quantities of lactucarium could be produced in a similar way from Lactuca sativa and Lactuca canadensis var. elongata, and even that lettuce-opium obtained from Lactuca serriola or Lactuca quercina was of superior quality.

-History
+In culture

 The Egyptian god Min is associated with this species of lettuce.
 Also, archaeobotanical evidence in Greek archaeological contexts is scanty, although uncarbonised seeds have been retrieved from a 7th-century BC deposit in a sanctuary of Hera on Samos.
 It is also described by Theophrastus.
 In mythology, Aphrodite is said to have laid Adonis in a lettuce bed, leading to the vegetable's association with food for the dead.